 That said, the following are select sources of the text of the Constitution:

-Some of the more useful versions of the U.S. Constitution are published as a part of the unofficial editions of federal statutes:
+Because of their annotations, some of the more useful versions of the U.S. Constitution are published as a part of the unofficial editions of federal statutes:

-These annotated codes are a good place to begin your case law search.
-For each relevant article or section of the Constitution, first reference the "Notes to Decisions" on Lexis and "Notes of Decision" on Westlaw for a short list of cases curated by the editors and organized by topic.
+These annotated codes are a good place to start your case law search.
+For each relevant article or section of the Constitution, first reference the "Notes to Decisions" on Lexis and "Notes of Decision" on Westlaw for a list of cases curated by the editors and organized by topic.
 Next, reference the cases listed via the citator tools ("Citing References" on Westlaw; "Shepardize" on Lexis).

 Absent a specific Constitutional article or section, there are four recommended methods for identifying cases: